Shakthashetty274/Vaccine-Management-System/README.md

 # Vaccine-Management-System
-This is a Data Structures and algorithm with C based project as a part of Subject
+This is a Data Structures and algorithm with C based project as a part of College Subject